 - Efficiency is determined when the app figures out how many hours were spent repairing something vs. how many hours the employee is actually in the shop.

 As an example, let’s say you have a technician who has 45 clocked hours in a week…but only 30 completed hours.
-It’s safe to say something is wrong there – you’re losing money with this tech.
+It’s safe to say something is wrong there—you’re losing money with this tech.

-This is not necessarily the tech’s fault.
+Before your blood pressure rises any further, understand that this is not necessarily the tech’s fault.

-The Employee Statistics report is particularly valuable when it comes to understanding where your techs may be having trouble.
+The Employee Statistics report is particularly valuable when it comes to seeing where your techs may be having trouble.
 If someone has low hours, why is that?
 What can you, as an owner or manager, do to help?
 There may be road blocks you need to remove.